gvwilson/sensibleadventures/in-heck/in-heck-outline.md

 - Shaper Leaf sacrifices himself in the end to destroy Central
   - tells Sindy it's good luck not bad: "always wanted... to be useful..."
 - the Makers' enormous ship enters orbit at the end
-- which is a signal for Lasercase to emerge from the Mire
-  - it has become a vessel for the Gears, which turns out to be the real villain
-- The Gears needs Sindy's luck shaping to defeat Central

 ## Plot